m-saeid/SIMUROSOT-ROBOCHALLENGE/README.md

 turn_around(seconds)　　　　: Let the turtlebot turn around for `seconds` seconds at the given rotate speed.

 get_image()　　　　　　　　: Get the current image from camera.
 The image contain the RGB information as a 2D matrix.
+#### 4. detect_face.py
+This file is for detecting face images in the images received from the camera sensor.
-#### 4. world.world
+#### 5. world.world
 This file define the enviroment which include play field and obstacles.
 It will be called by "start.py" script.
 We have defined some more testing enviroment in the `world` sub-directory.
 You can use them for testing.

 ## 4.3 More to do
-The given demo is really simple for beginners to start up.
+The given demo is simple for beginners to start up.
 You can define more sophisticate function based on `robot.move_cmd` and `robot.turn_cmd` to set.
 And using `robot.cmd_vel.publish(robot.move_cmd)` to publish you manipulation.
 Such as simulatanious turn around and moving.